 What is the Difference Between a Camcorder and a Cinema Camera?

-Cinema cameras are those which essentially function as heavy-duty camcorders yet feature interchangeable lenses.
+Cinema cameras essentially function as heavy-duty camcorders yet feature interchangeable lenses.

-Some examples of cameras in the higher prosumer range of cinema cameras are the Blackmagic Ursa Mini, Sony FS5/FS7, and RED Scarlet.
+Some examples of cameras in the higher prosumer range of cinema cameras are the Blackmagic Ursa Mini, Sony FX6, and RED Komodo.

 As the name suggests, these are cameras designed for use as cinematic filmmaking cameras.